 A roulette neighbour bet is one that includes a specific single number as well as the 2 numbers either side of it – in other words the numbers that live next door!
 This enables you to cover a 5-number section of the wheel, simply by picking the middle number.
 You’ll find neighbours bets around the edge of the racetrack on most European and French roulette tables.

-Neighbours fall into the category of ‘called’ or ‘announced’ bets because in a high street casino, only the croupier can place them for you, so you need to call out your bet.
+Neighbours fall into the category of sector bets that are often referred to as ‘called’ or ‘announced’ bets because in a high street casino, only the croupier can place them for you, so you need to call out your bet.

 Although neighbours bets in roulette are favoured by experienced players, they’re actually very simple.
 I see them as a shortcut to making 5 straight-up bets without having to actually place each chip individually.